INDOOR AIR QUALITY SERVICES IN WOODBRIDGE

-In several studies, the EPA documented that indoor air quality (IAQ) can be up to 70 times more contaminated than the outdoor air.
+In several studies, the EPA documented that indoor air quality (IAQ) can be up to 70 times more contaminated than outdoor air.
 Many people don’t realize the impact indoor air quality and HVAC systems have on their health.
-Inadequate HVAC maintenance is a major cause of poor indoor air quality, which can cause headaches, fatigue, skin rashes, and eye, nose, lung, and throat irritation.
-At Walker Heating & Air Conditioning, we are committed to providing our customers with a healthy, energy-efficient, and comfortable indoor environment.
+Inadequate HVAC maintenance is a major cause of poor indoor air quality which can cause headaches, fatigue, skin, eye, and nose rashes, lung, and throat irritation.
+At Walker Heating and Air Conditioning in Woodbridge, VA, we are committed to providing our customers with a healthy, energy-efficient, and comfortable indoor environment.

 A family can generate a surprising amount of pollutants like dust, dander, smoke, and pollen.
-Add in moisture from the air, and you have the perfect breeding ground for mold, fungi, and bacteria, which can cause coughing, sneezing, sore throats, and watery eyes, and exacerbate asthma and other respiratory conditions.
+Add in moisture from the air and you have the perfect breeding ground for mold, fungi, and bacteria which can cause coughing, sneezing, sore throats, watery eyes, and exacerbate asthma and other respiratory conditions.
 Dirty, unmaintained duct work and ventilation can continue to pump these pollutants throughout the house, making you and your family sick.
-For this reason, we also offer ductless mini split systems.
-Walker Heating & Air Conditioning’s indoor air quality technicians are trained and certified to address all your indoor air quality problems so you and your family can enjoy clean air.
+Walker’s indoor air quality technicians are trained and certified to address all your indoor air quality problems so you and your family can enjoy clean air.

-Our IAQ specialists are here to help create an action plan to make your indoor air safe and clean.
+Our IAQ specialists in Northern Virginia are here to help create an action plan to make your indoor air safe and clean.
 Depending on your needs and concerns, we can analyze your home for air filtration problem spots and recommend and install indoor air quality equipment.
-From ultraviolet (UV) air treatment systems to home air cleaners, our HVAC technicians will answer all your questions, provide expert recommendations, and perform quality services.
+From ultraviolet (UV) air treatment systems to home air cleaners, Walker HVAC technicians will answer all your questions, provide expert recommendations and perform quality HVAC services.

-Schedule an appointment with Walker Heating & Air Conditioning if you’re concerned about the quality of air in your home.
-We offer a range of IAQ services, including:
+Schedule an appointment with Walker Heating and Air Conditioning if you’re concerned about the quality of air in your home.
+We offer a range of IAQ services including:

 - Media Air Cleaners